aurbano/robinhood-node/README.md

 * Chris Busse ([@busse](https://github.com/busse))
 * Jason Truluck ([@jasontruluck](https://github.com/jasontruluck))

 ------------------
-This framework is still in a very alpha version and will likely change, so production usage is completely discouraged.

 >Even though this should be obvious: I am not affiliated in any way with Robinhood Financial LLC.
 I don't mean any harm or disruption in their service by providing this.
 Furthermore, I believe they are working on an amazing product, and hope that by publishing this NodeJS framework their users can benefit in even more ways from working with them.